Ocean and Lee station

-Ocean and Lee is a light rail stop on the Muni Metro K Ingleside line, located between the Westwood Park and Ingleside neighborhoods of San Francisco, California.
+Ocean and Lee station is a light rail stop on the Muni Metro K Ingleside line, located between the Westwood Park and Ingleside neighborhoods of San Francisco, California.
 The stop consists of two side platforms, with the eastbound (outbound) platform located on Ocean Avenue west of the intersection with Lee Street, and vice versa.

-It originally opened in 1895 on the United Railroads 12 line; K Ingleside service began in 1945.
+It originally opened in 1895 on the United Railroads 12 line.
+K Ingleside service then began in 1945.
+In 1952, the site became known as Phelan Loop after a loop was constructed for the K line, and a separate busway for the 12 line (which was converted to bus in 1948), north of Ocean Avenue and west of Phelan Avenue.
+Phelan Loop was then retired for streetcar service in 1981 and for bus service in 2013, replaced by the current Ocean and Lee Muni Metro platforms and the nearby City College bus terminal, respectively.